imgix/ember-cli-imgix/README.md

 An Ember addon for easily adding responsive imagery via imgix to your application.

-**Note: This is an exteremely experimental addon at this point.
-Please expect the public APIs to change often and quickly until 0.1.0.**

 **Note:** Front-end imgix libraries and framework integrations will not work with imgix Web Proxy Sources.
 They will only work with imgix Web Folder or S3 Sources.

 ## Installation